gurezende/Mortgage_Rates/README.md

 ## Project

+#### Purpose
-* **Purpose:** Decompose, analyze, fit and predict the first months of 2025 of the 30-year Fixed Mortgage rates in the USA.
+Decompose, analyze, fit and predict the first months of 2025 of the 30-year Fixed Mortgage rates in the USA.

+#### Skills and Methods
+* Web scraping to retrieve data from the Internet
+* Time Series decomposition and analysis
+* Grid Search
+* Model Fine Tuning
+* Time Series Forecasting

+#### Results
+The final model was created with `LightGBM`, presenting a Mean Absolute Percentage Error (MAPE) of 2.32% over the validation set.
+I was able to succesfully forecast the 30-year fixed Mortgage rate in the USA from *January to August of 2025* using data up to December, 2024.

 ## Requirements